-ALLSTARS INSALT online fishing competition (OFC) is an internet based fishing competition that operates 24 hours, 365 days a year for the winning anglers to be awarded monthly, quarterly and annual prizes.
+ALLSTARS INSALT online fishing competition (ALLSTARS INSALT) is an internet based fishing competition that operates 24 hours, 365 days a year for the winning anglers to be awarded monthly cash prizes.

 The competition is aimed to attract competitive anglers that wish to compete against their personal best and each other, keep a record of their catches over time and ultimately receive notoriety online of their angling success.

 All the fish species are based on length by being photographed on the competition’s brag mat with the relevant angler entrant unique code for the month.

-ALLSTARS INSALT OFC encourages its anglers to fish sustainably and therefore prefer for fish to be caught, photographed, data recorded and healthy fish released.
+ALLSTARS INSALT encourages its anglers to fish sustainably and therefore prefer for fish to be caught, photographed, data recorded and healthy fish released.
 All photographs are evaluated to ensure no tampering and the competition rules are met.

 The annual competition commences 1st of January and ends 31st December each year.

-Competitors can enter at any time during the year and go into the competition for the month, then the corresponding quarter and still be considered for the annual ALLSTARS INSALT Angler of the Year.
+Competitors can enter at any time during the year and go into the competition for the month to win the $150 cash prizes per fish category.
 The price for entering part way through a month or year remains at $100.

 All entrants are aged 16 years old and over at the time of entering.

 How to enter the competition:

-- Register to become an annual entrant angler on the ALLSTARS INSALT OFC website
+- Register to become an annual entrant angler on the ALLSTARS INSALT website

 - Annual registration includes the provision of the entrant angler’s monthly unique codes for the brag mat.
 EG: MAY2020/463.
 If an entrant loses, damages or seeks additional ALLSTARS INSALT brag mat unique codes then they are available in the website Member’s area.